alinalein/chat/README.md

 ## Chat App
-The chat app is designed for mobile devices using React Native.
-It provides users with a chat interface and options to chat, share images, share audios and their location.
+The chat application is built for mobile devices with React Native, offering a chat interface that lets users send messages, share images, audio, and their location.

 ## Technology Stack
 - **React Native** : Framework for building cross-platform mobile applications using JavaScript and React.
 - **Expo** : Platform that simplifies the development of universal, native-quality mobile apps using JavaScript and React Native.
+- **Google Firestore Database** : Scalable NoSQL database for real-time data syncing and storage across web and mobile apps.
-- **Google Firestore Database / Authentication / Cloud Storage** :  Offers a scalable NoSQL database, authentication services, and cloud storage for building real-time applications.
+- **Google Firebase Authentication / Cloud Storage** : Secure sign-up/login with Authentication; Cloud Storage for safe file storage and sharing across platforms.
 - **Gifted Chat library** : React Native library providing customizable UI components for creating feature-rich messaging applications.
 - **Expo ImagePicker API / Location API** : ImagePicker API enables integration of camera and photo library functionalities, while the Location API allows access to GPS services for location-based features in Expo apps.

 ## Getting started